$\varphi_0$-Josephson junction in twisted bilayer graphene induced by a valley-polarized state: Unconventional Josephson junction induced by the valley-polarized state

-{\emph {Unconventional Josephson junction induced by the valley-polarized state.}}--- To study the properties of the gate-defined MATBG Josephson junction, we first calculate the energy dispersion as a function of phase difference $\phi$ of the junction which is described by $H_{eff}$.
-Here, we set the length of the non-superconducting part of the junction be $d=10L_M$ \cite{Diez_Merida2021} ($L_M\approx$14 nm is the moire lattice constant), and set the filling $\nu$ to be close to half-filling.
+To study the properties of the gate-defined MATBG Josephson junction, we first calculate the energy dispersion as a function of phase difference $\phi$ of the junction which is described by $H_{eff}$.
+Here, we set the length of the non-superconducting part of the junction be $d=10L_M/\sqrt{3}$ \cite{Diez_Merida2021} ($L_M\approx$14 nm is the moire lattice constant), and set the filling $\nu$ to be close to half-filling.
 To match the experimental situation in which the junction resistance is much smaller than the quantized resistance $h/e^2$ \cite{Diez_Merida2021}, we set the weak-link regime to be partially valley-polarized \cite{Zaletel2020,Matthew2022} such that the weak-link section is metallic as schematically illustrated in Fig.~\ref{fig:fig1}(b).
-The case of fully valley-polarized topological state is studied in the SM \cite{Supp}.
+The case of fully valley-polarized topological state is studied in the Appendix C.

 Figures \ref{fig:fig2}.~(a) and (b) show a typical energy spectrum of the MATBG Josephson junction as a function of the phase difference $\phi=\phi_\text{L}-\phi_\text{R}$, obtained by diagonalizing the junction Hamiltonian $H_{eff}$ with $\Delta_{\text{vp}}/\Delta_{\text{s}}=0$ and $\Delta_{\text{vp}}/\Delta_{\text{s}}=1$, respectively.
 As expected, there is a large number of Andreev bound states within the superconducting gap.
 The energy-phase relations of a few Andreev bound states with large slopes are highlighted by red solid lines in Figs.~\ref{fig:fig2}(a) and~\ref{fig:fig2}(b).
 It can be seen that the in-gap Andreev bound states with large slopes $\frac{\partial E}{\partial\phi} $ contributing mostly to the supercurrent exhibit a phase shift which is close to (but not equal to) $\pi$ when the valley polarization $\Delta_{\text{vp}}/\Delta_{\text{s}}=1$.
 This phase shift gives the first indication that the valley polarization has nontrivial effects on the Josephson junction.